 Social media has been the main source in forming a new culture among the younger generation, creating a new norm that challenges Gen Z to come out of their comfort zone.
 With technology constantly progressing and simplifying the way we execute our tasks, the gig economy is now high in demand, especially during a time like COVID-19.

-While many among us are afraid of salary cuts and retrenchments, Malaysians are leveraging in on the resourcefulness and popularity of freelancing to make ends meet.
+While many among us are afraid of salary cuts and retrenchments, Malaysians are leveraging the resourcefulness and popularity of freelancing to make ends meet.

-According to Glenn Tay, Chief Executive Officer and Founder of Gigworks (pic), the freelancing landscape will not be diminishing anytime soon but will in fact continue to grow at a rapid pace as majority of the workforce are currently conquered by millennials and their priorities are more focused on work-life balance.
+According to Glenn Tay, CEO and Founder of Gigworks, the freelancing landscape will not be diminishing anytime soon but will in fact continue to grow at a rapid pace as majority of the workforce are currently conquered by millennials and their priorities are more focused on work-life balance.

 “Malaysian youths, similar to those around the world, are always craving for that opportunity to do the things that they are passionate about, be it traveling, exploring, experiencing etc. and while doing so, they want to have the flexibility to earn sufficient income from wherever they are residing at that time.